 I pushed to simplify the middle page navigation behind a menu, which streamlined the app to accommodate new features like playlist and queue building.
 We chose to prioritize the main CTA play button, even it means pages like Comedian Bios are visited less often.

 Next testing steps:

 Users requested quick laugh hits, so I'd like to test a version with the best performing content at the top of the page.
 This is tricky because comedy doesn't perform like music, and there are often no "chart-topper singles" for comedians.

 Evaluate how the comments feature is building community amongst Laughly users, and how to increase engagement here.

 Comedy is an entertainment category that users are just starting to make room in their life for.
 We need to conduct more research about how and why people consume comedy, and how to build more a behavior around consumption.

 Because of the recent switch to a subscription-only model, retention is more important than ever.
 Laughly must learn and recommend based on user listening history.
 We have enough data captured from existing users that we should be able to make recommendations even for very new users.

 Paid users expect a polished experience, even on older devices.
-We also know that Android is popular with our dedicated users in middle America, so as soon as engineering resources can be dedicated to this, I’ll start designing this.
+We also know that Android is popular with our dedicated users in middle America, so as soon as engineering resources can be dedicated to this, we’ll start working on this.